 “We were determined to create a non-invasive device which would put an end to all these problems.
 Our first prototype was ready within a week of brainstorming, ideating and a few sleepless nights at Shaastra’s Makers Summit 16, where we bagged the first prize! ”, said Aditya, who designed the filter network for clear audio reception.
 The first two days went towards ideating and discussing problem statements, followed by two days for development of technological solution.

 As with any invention, the path is long and arduous.
 But never to give up, the inventors created AaWAAZ.
 The fruits of labour were realised after conducting extensive research on hearing impairment or anacusisi, a total or partial inability to hear.
 They learnt that hearing loss could be congenital from birth or acquired through accidental damage to the hearing organs.

 With little or no sleep, it took 40 hours to perfect the device.
 Critical inputs were provided by senior mentors from the industry.
-Valuable advice was also provided by Dr. M Sangeetha, Assistant Professor (Sr. G) ECE dept. of SRM University.
+Valuable advice was also provided by Dr. M Sangeetha, Assistant Professor (Sr. G) ECE dept. of SRM Institute of Science and Technology (formerly known as SRM University).
 The duo paid tribute to the teachers at SRM who provided encouragement to work on individual projects and to develop the necessary skills that are needed for such challenging projects.